Manage customers, cases, follow-ups, and tasks in Local CRM

 - Ability to create and track multiple follow-ups for each case.

 - Record each communication regarding the case, as individual follow-up instances.

 - Organize and track all interactions associated with a customer via tasks.

 - Receive reminder pop-ups a few minutes before the scheduled call.

 A customer object allows you to create customer instances with unique account numbers.
 A customer record stores information, such as name, account number, email, address, phone numbers, and offers the capability to customize the customer object with custom fields.

 A case object describes a customer’s feedback, queries, or issues.
 You can create cases to systematically track and solve customer issues.
 You can quickly create, update, and view cases in an expandable window.
 You may indicate the status of a case as open or closed.
 The standard definition of a case allows you to add additional attributes to a case by stating the status, visibility, severity, and priority.

 For example, a support agent at AcmeJets creates a case when a customer calls in reporting scheduling issues with private jets.
 The support agent captures and records the customer reported issue by creating a case.

 A case may have multiple follow-ups before it is resolved.
 Each communication regarding the case from its creation until it is closed may be recorded as individual follow-up instances.
 This may include notes and email communications regarding the case.
 The Follow-up object allows you to track how a case is resolved by creating multiple follow-up records.

 A Task refers to a call, email, meeting, chat, or any other type of contact made with a customer.
 A task organizes and helps you track all interactions associated with a customer.
-The task object serves to create, and manage all tasks you plan to perform or have performed, such as making calls or sending mails.
+The task object serves to create and manage all tasks you plan to perform or have performed, such as making calls or sending emails.
 For example, you can create a task to schedule a phone call to a customer, and set a reminder.
 A reminder pops up a few minutes before the scheduled call.